hamxabaig/rows-from-array/readme.md

 Type: `any`<br>
 Default: `N/A`

 Used to fill the array rows if the length is uneven.
 For instance,
 ```
 createRows([1, 2, 3, 4, 5, 6, 7], {rowLength: 3, fillRow: 0});
 //=> [[1, 2, 3], [4, 5, 6], [7, 0, 0]]
 ```

+## Related

+-	[cols-from-array](https://github.com/hamxabaig/cols-from-array) - Create columns from an array

 ## License